Skip to main content

 Shadow customer service rep for 2 hours

-Watching users perform actual tasks in their work environment to discover unstated needs and workflow inefficiencies.
+Watching users perform actual tasks in their environment to discover unstated needs and workarounds invisible in interview responses.

 Surveys / Questionnaires